-COMPANY car owners who have electric cars are in for a shock.
+COMPANY car drivers who have electric cars are in for a shock.

-They might be able to charge their company car but they can’t charge for business mileage.
+They might be able to charge up their company car but they can’t charge for business mileage.

 And the reason, according to the tax man, is that electricity is not a fuel.